Katsuvest/MA5851/README.md

 The second Notebook file is a NLP and DL processor which processes the data scraped and then predicts the reviews rating using a Keras Sequential model.

-The final file is a supportive capstone report requested by the lecturers.

 I trust you will have as much fun with this as I did creating it.

 Kind regards